 While investors might earn more when arbitraging with low-quality bonds, they’d be bearing credit risk.
 Moreover, the risk-adjusted return suggests that may not make sense.

-Calculating the Value of Mortgage Arbitrage in 2022
+Calculating the Value of Mortgage Arbitrage

 Consider an example: Arbitrage Arnold is saving money for retirement, continually adding to his investment accounts.
 He scored a 15-year mortgage rate of 2.15% in August 2021.
 Arnold is in the highest tax bracket in California, with a combined state and federal tax rate of 49.3%!